 Fault – Grounds for Divorce

-“Dating” is most likely going to be construed as “adultery,” which is a fault-based ground for divorce in SC.
-You could say, “Oh, we just met for drinks and watched a movie, and it was totally platonic,” but that may not matter.
+"Dating" will most likely be construed as "adultery," a fault-based ground for divorce in SC.
+You could say, "Oh, we just met for drinks and watched a movie, which was platonic," but that may not matter.

-If there is motive and opportunity, the court may construe your actions as adultery.
-If your no-fault divorce suddenly becomes a fault-based divorce, it could affect every aspect of your divorce decree including alimony, division of the marital property, and child custody.
+The court may construe your actions as adultery if there is motive and opportunity.
+If your no-fault divorce suddenly becomes a fault-based divorce, it could affect every aspect of your divorce decree, including alimony, division of marital property, and child custody.

 Alimony

-Adultery is not only a fault-based ground for divorce, but it is also marital misconduct that the court will consider when deciding whether and how much alimony should be paid.
+Adultery is not only a fault-based ground for divorce but also marital misconduct that the court will consider when deciding whether and how much alimony should be paid.

-If you are the side who is paying alimony, the court may order you to pay more alimony because you engaged in marital misconduct like adultery.
-SC Code Section 20-3-130(C)(10) says that the Court, when making a decision regarding alimony, can consider the “marital misconduct or fault of either or both parties, whether or not used as a basis for a divorce or separate maintenance decree if the misconduct affects or has affected the economic circumstances of the parties, or contributed to the breakup of the marriage.”
+If you are the side who is paying alimony, the court may order you to spend more alimony because you engaged in marital misconduct like adultery.
+SC Code Section 20-3-130(C)(10) says that the Court when deciding alimony, can consider the "marital misconduct or fault of either or both parties, whether or not used as a basis for a divorce or separate maintenance decree if the misconduct affects or has affected the economic circumstances of the parties, or contributed to the breakup of the marriage."

 On the other hand, if you were hoping to receive alimony from your former spouse, you should know that adultery is a complete bar to alimony in SC.
 If adultery is proven (before a settlement agreement or a written Order for separate support and maintenance), the court cannot award alimony to you.